 We’ve compiled the latest updates on all questions related to coronavirus and standardized testing so you can stay in the know.

-College Board (the organization that administers the SAT) plans to reschedule SAT exams and offer additional testing dates and locations to give students more flexibility.
+College Board (the organization that administers the SAT) rescheduled SAT exams and is offering additional testing dates and locations to give students more flexibility.

 Students who registered for the June 6th SAT (now canceled) will get early access to register to take the exam in August, September (new test date) or October.
 Current high school juniors planning to graduate in spring 2021 who do not yet have an SAT score will also be able to register early for fall SAT dates.